 Technology has become synonymous with business.
 Every organization is adopting the latest technology innovations to survive and thrive.
 Analysts project that global tech spending will grow by 5.3% in 2024, reaching $4.7 trillion.
 This growth is leading to the introduction of new-age tools and solutions in the enterprise ecosystem.
 However, this widespread and massive tech adoption also leads to the inevitable challenge of technical debt.

 Understanding the financial implications of technical debt is crucial for effective planning and strategic decision-making.
-Since poor debt management can have several repercussions, including increased operational costs, delayed time to market, higher risk, etc., CFOs must take the right strategic steps.
+Since poor debt management can have several repercussions, including increased operational costs, delayed time to market, higher risk, etc., CFOs and other C-suite executives must take the right strategic steps.

 Evaluating the Impact of Technical Debt